University of Texas MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences

 The University of Texas MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences (GSBS), is a joint venture of the University of Texas Health Science Center at Houston (UTHealth Houston) and the University of Texas MD Anderson Cancer Center.
-It offers Ph.D. and M.S. degrees in many areas of study, and a M.D./Ph.D. program in collaboration with McGovern Medical School at UTHealth Houston, and it is fully accredited by the Southern Association of Colleges and Schools through both its parent institutions, UTHealth and MD Anderson.
+It offers Ph.D. and M.S. degrees in many areas of study, and a M.D./Ph.D. program in collaboration with McGovern Medical School at UTHealth Houston, and it is fully accredited by the Southern Association of Colleges and Schools through both its parent institutions, UTHealth Houston and UT MD Anderson.
 It is located in the heart of the Texas Medical Center, the largest medical complex and life sciences destination the world.